Raleigh Division of Retirement and Pension Plan Lawyers

 Divorcing couples deal with enough stress and worry when dividing up their property and agreeing on child custody without having to decide how to split up retirement and pension plans.
 Often, a couple’s nest egg is the largest asset in a divorce.
 If the process for the division of 401(k)s or other types of pension plans is not done properly, you may end up paying more in taxes and penalties or losing a good portion of your retirement assets to an ex-spouse.

 If you are going through a divorce and expect to be dividing your retirement assets, you need to contact an experienced retirement and pension plan division lawyer.
 A lawyer can ensure that your retirement funds are properly valued and equitably distributed between you and your ex spouse.
-The lawyers at the firm of Marshall & Taylor PLLC are here to help you find the right way to split up retirement assets when a marriage comes to an end.
-To discuss your legal options, contact our office at 919-833-1040 for a consultation.
+The Raleigh division of retirement and pension plan lawyers at the firm of Marshall & Taylor PLLC are here to help you find the right way to split up retirement assets when a marriage comes to an end.
+To discuss your legal options, contact our office at 919-833-1040 or online for a consultation.

 Do I Need a Division of Retirement and Pension Plan Lawyer?